Overview of FBT (3 phases)

 - The teen’s eating has been extremely restrictive and the range of foods at the outset is extremely small

-- There is concern about medical issues such as refeeding syndrome and intake must be more closely measured
+- Refeeding syndrome is a risk and intake must be more closely measured

 - There is a history of an eating disorder in a parent and they feel insecure about challenging their child’s eating